darthdie/gmnitron/README.md

 ##### Introduce
 ```
 !introduce
-Adds an actor to the scene.
+Adds an actor to the scene that can act next round.
 ```

 ```